 ‘Hey, it’s not my job,’ spell checker says defensively when you angrily realise you’ve written about whales with gills and that your character is reading a first edition of The Lord of the Rings published in 1997.
 In this instance, the human brain (and Google) is your friend.
 Spell checker is not.

 Your character is called David on page 17 and Daniel on page 27.
 Someone climbs three flights of stairs, then leaves through the back door.
-Your invented fantasy word is spelled LorMandical in one chapter, and Lormendical in another.
+You’ve used ‘while’ on one page and ‘whilst’ on another.
 And spell checker doesn’t even notice.
 Good one, spell checker.

 5. Incorrect verb tenses